mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

     User fc

-You can set up multiple hosts like this in your configuration file, and after you have saved it, connect to the host you called \"dev\" by running the following command.
+You can set up multiple hosts like this in your configuration file, and after you have saved it, connect to the host you called "dev" by running the following command.

     $ ssh dev